 Founder and CEO of Amazon.com, Bezos began in 1994 with a mission to be Earth’s most customer-centric company.
 In 2000, Bezos founded aerospace company Blue Origin.
 The company is focused on developing infrastructure for the creation of human spaceflight capabilities and building a future where millions of people are living and working in space.
 He is also the owner of the Washington Post.
 In 2018, he founded the Bezos Day One Fund to support the homeless and build high-quality preschools in low-income communities.
 Bezos graduated summa cum laude, Phi Beta Kappa in electrical engineering and computer science from Princeton University in 1986.
 He was named TIME Magazine’s Person of the Year in 1999.

 Icon of the Golden Age of Flight, Bowlus’ efforts in glider design dominated from 1911-1929.
 He was an American engineer, designer and builder of aircraft (especially gliders).
 Bowlus was the first to break Orville Wright’s 1911 soaring duration record in an American designed and built sailplane.
-An expert at soaring flight, he trained many glider pilots and actually gave lessons to Charles and Anne Lindbergh in Bowlus sailplanes in San Diego in 1930.
+Renewing an earlier friendship with T. Claude Ryan, Bowlus joined Ryan Airlines in 1924 to lead the production of its M-1 and M-2 transports.
+The success of those aircraft led Charles Lindbergh to order production of the “Spirit of St. Louis” in 1927.
+Bowlus was the lead engineer on the project, creating the famous aircraft in less than three months.
+An expert at soaring flight, Bowlus trained many glider pilots and actually gave lessons to Charles and Anne Lindbergh in Bowlus sailplanes in San Diego in 1930.

 Dr. Vance D. Coffman